SquidDev/squiddev.cc/posts/2019-03-08-tweaking-cc-tweaked.md

 a world of difference - one is able to interact with a computer with negligible latency!

-I feel it's also worth mentioning that as part of these changes, we rewrote the entire threading system in an effort to make it simpler and more rohbust.
+I feel it's also worth mentioning that as part of these changes, we rewrote the entire threading system in an effort to make it simpler and more robust.
 Not only has this fixed a rather annoying deadlock when killing a computer, we now use half as many threads within the executor[^2].

 ## Where now?